hack-the-crisis-web/htc-web/src/content/tracklists/economy.md

       Brief.
   - title: Kent sectoral challenges
     logo: /img/lik-master-logo-black.png
-    logoTitle: ''
+    logoTitle: Challenge by Locate in Kent
-    linkTitle: Challenge by Locate in Kent
+    linkTitle: Read more
     linkUrl: devpost.com/software/kent-sectoral-challenges
     description: >-
       There will be significant impacts on those sectors reliant on